MachinisteWeb/node-atlas/README.en.md

 }
 ```

-you will build the `assets/stylesheets/common.css` by calling the url `http://localhost/` or `http://localhost/stylesheets/common.css`.
+you will build the `assets/stylesheets/common.css` by calling the URL `http://localhost/` or `http://localhost/stylesheets/common.css`.

 #### Source Map, Minification and Autoprefix ####

 By default, in the above example, a `common.css.map` file will be generated.
-This allows your browser to indicated you that line in `.less`  file has generated the CSS property of the item you have selected in your debugger.
+This allows your browser to indicated you that line in the `.less`  file has generated the CSS property of the item you have selected in your debugger.

 Disable this with `less.sourceMap` to `false`: